Hummingbirds Found in Idaho: (Pictures and Sounds)

-What types of hummingbirds are found in Idaho?
+Which species of Idaho hummingbirds are found in the state?

 - Anna’s – (Calypte anna)